 The tea bushes in Ya'an grow scattered at 800-1200m above sea level.
 Farmers start to pick the tea in early spring.
 Our Tibetan tea uses a bud and two leaves that strike a balance between a finer, delicate taste and a rich, mellow mouthfeel.
 The deep fermentation produces a clear, bright red tea soup.
 It's thick and mellow, with a dried fruits aroma.
 A faint "medicinal aroma" will emerge when Tibetan tea is aged.
 It reminds of the smell of herbs in a traditional Chinese apothecary and is a prized feature that signifies good storage.

 The raw tea leaves undergo processing that includes fixing, rolling, wet piling, drying, and pressing.
 Its mild taste and mellow character make it an excellent choice for a sensitive stomach.
 As a Dark tea, Ya'an Zang Cha Tibetan tea gently regulates and assists digestion without irritating the stomach.
 It is a daily drink for Tibetans from the high mountains to wash away the grease from their diets high in meat.
-Additionally, it offers vitamins and elements deficient in their food.
+Additionally, it offers vitamins and elements that are deficient in their food.
 The flavor is sweet, and the mouthfeel is rounded thanks to the highly oxidized polyphenols.
-Drinking this Hei Cha leaves only a strong sweet aftertaste; not a whiff of bitterness or astringency.
+Drinking this Hei Cha leaves only a strong, sweet aftertaste, not a whiff of bitterness or astringency.

 Meng Ding mountain has a long history of growing tea that dates back to the Tang era (618 - 906 A.D).
 Tibetan tea (藏茶) has been produced here for up to 1300 years, with Ya'An serving as a major trading hub on the Tea-Horse Road.
 Early in 2008, the People's Republic of China's Ministry of Culture declared the production of black tea (Hei Cha – 黑茶), specifically Ya'an Tibetan tea, to be a grade 1 intangible cultural heritage.

-• Place of Origin: Houyan Village, Yucheng District, Ya'an city, Sichuan province
+• Place of Origin: Houyan Village, Yucheng District, Ya'an City, Sichuan Province

 • Altitude: 800 – 1200m

-• Harvest Date: Sept 2021
+• Harvest Date: May 2018

 • Picking Standard: a bud and two leaves